 Wrinkle Removal

-In addition to seam pressing, a clapper can be used to remove wrinkles and creases from fabric before cutting and sewing.
-This ensures that the fabric is in its best condition before you start your sewing project.
+In addition to seam pressing, a clapper can remove wrinkles and creases from the fabric before cutting and sewing.
+This ensures the fabric is in its best condition before you start your sewing project.

 Enhanced Accuracy